How Can a Business Remove a County Court Judgment (CCJ)?

 What happens if my business gets a CCJ?

 Ignoring a CCJ can have serious consequences for your business, with further legal action including bailiff and other court action, enforcement action, and the possible liquidation of your business.
-Therefore, it is important to deal with the debt promptly and discuss all options available to ensure the best outcome.

 Business Debt Information